wp-plugins/electric-studio-download-counter/readme.txt

 2. Specify which file types you want to track.

 == Changelog ==

+= 2.1 =
+* Bumping version number.
+* Fixing bug with image tracking.
+* Fixing bug with not tracking if not logged in.
+* Shout out to Svetlin Nakov for sending me fixes!
+Thanks, dude!
+* Removed mentions of "derp" from the code.
+Although it is now a word according to the Oxford English Dictionary.
+Fact.
+* Removed minified javascript file, because I want y'all to know how this thing works.
+And the file is tiny.

 = 2.0.2 =
 * Majox bugfix.
 Plugin now correctly counts downloads in WordPress versions 3.3 and up.
 Did not test below 3.3, use at your own risk.